 (During the public participation phase of the 1999 Plan), "the Focus Group Workshop revealed that there was support for improving the overall quality of the road system in Danby Township.
-Most residents felt that improving the condition of roads in the Township TRANSPORTATION: The Township will pursue land development policies that foster a safe and efficient transportation network appropriate for a rural and agricultural community.

-was important, and should be considered by the Township in the years to come.
+Most residents felt that improving the condition of roads in the Township was important and should be considered by the Township in the years to come.
 The condition of unpaved roads was cited as a problem in Danby.
 Paving the gravel roads did not seem to be the consensus; however, proper maintenance of those roads was."
 (1999 Plan, p.
 23)